hyperledger/fabric/docs/source/msp.rst

 - And they *list* one or more of the Organizational Units of the MSP configuration in the ``OU`` field of their X.509 certificate structure.

+For more information on the validity of identities in the current MSP implementation we refer the reader to the identity validation rules :doc:`msp-identity-validity-rules`.

 In addition to verification related parameters, for the MSP to enable the node on which it is instantiated to sign or authenticate, one needs to
 specify: